-- Remove content on sites with exploitative removal practices from Google
+- Remove content on sites with exploitative removal practices from Google Search Results

-- Remove select personally identifiable information (PII) or doxxing content from Google Search
+- Remove select personally identifiable information (PII) or doxxing content from Google Search Results

-- Remove images of minors from Google search results
+- Remove images of minors from Google Search Results

 If you need to remove content from Google search, give these links a try.
 If you run into any issues or have any questions, please don’t hesitate to contact us.